Squabbling Over Wills | Curtis Parkinson

 Only One Version Is Valid

 Understandably, the situation is far from ideal.
-Multiple wills can be a surprise to a family.
-Without a doubt, administering the estate of anyone who has kept multiple wills (handwritten or not) is unlikely to result in their assets being distributed according to their wishes.
-The court will use the most recent version of the will to distribute assets.
+Multiple Wills can be a surprise to a family.
+Without a doubt, administering the estate of anyone who has kept multiple Wills (handwritten or not) is unlikely to result in their assets being distributed according to their wishes.
+The court will distribute assets using the most recent version of the Will.

-That said, challenging the will – is much more likely to happen too.
+That said, challenging the Will is much more likely to happen.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.